|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It's a cold oven pound cake, so avoid preheating the oven.
+This is a cold oven pound cake, so don't preheat the oven.

 - 1 (20-ounce) can crushed pineapple (undrained, divided)